Nonquantum Information Gain from Higher-order Correlation Functions: introduction

-The aim of this work is to generalize~\cite{g2paper} to higher-order correlation functions $g^{(k)}$, $k>2$.
-The main focus is on deriving generalized formulas for the following results from the case $k=2$: (a) when $g^{(k)}$ falls below the value attained for the Fock state $|k\rangle$, there is a nonzero lower bound for the projection of the state onto the subspace of less than $k$ photons. (b) Vacuum artificially enhances $g^{(k)}(0)$ for a state with otherwise fixed ratios of Fock-state probabilities, yielding an effective $k$th-order correlation function $\tilde g^{(k)}(0)$ which accounts for the effect of vacuum. (c) With $\tilde g^{(k)}$, we are able to determine a lower bound for the ratio one-to-$(k-1)$ photons relative to $k$-or-more photons. (d) The effective correlation function allows to improve previous bounds, but also works for some classical states.
-This shows that the criteria, while at face value implying $k$th-order sub-poissonian fields, are actually independent of nonclassicality conditions. (e) It is possible to obtain $\tilde g^{(k)}$ directly by combining balanced homodyne correlation measurements with post-selection.
+The aim of this work is to generalize~\cite{g2paper} to higher-order correlation functions $k>2$ and thus provide such a novel set of information gained from $g^{(k)}(0)$.
+The main focus is on deriving generalized formulas for the following results from the case $k=2$: (a) when $g^{(k)}(0)$ falls below the value attained for the Fock state $|k\rangle$, there is a nonzero lower bound for the projection of the state onto the subspace spanned by the Fock states with photon number less than $k$.
+We will refer to this subspace as the sub-$k$ space from now on. (b) A nonzero vacuum projection artificially enhances $g^{(k)}(0)$ for a state with otherwise fixed ratios of Fock-state projections.
+We derive an effective correlation function $\tilde g^{(k)}(0)$ to account for these vacuum effects. (c) With $\tilde g^{(k)}(0)$, we are able to determine a lower bound for the ratio of one-to-$(k-1)$ Fock state projections relative to $k$-or-more Fock state projections. (d) The effective correlation function also yields information for some classical states of light.
+This shows that the criteria, while at face value implying $k$th-order sub-poissonian fields, are actually independent of nonclassicality conditions. (e) It is possible to obtain $\tilde g^{(k)}(0)$ directly by combining balanced homodyne correlation measurements with post-selection.
 Beyond the generalization from $k=2$ we also present a large-$k$ approximation, which serves as a valid lower bound for all $k$.